Roadmap

 - Specific crate-versioning schedules.
 Each crate owns its own version cadence.

-- A list of confluences, organisms, or lattice classes the blueprint wants shipped.
-Unlike builder’s six-organism commitment, the coalition blueprint stays open beyond the four basic services.
-The roadmap names three plausible first commissioned confluences; the catalogue grows as cross-citizen problems force new ones.
+- A list of composite organisms, organism categories, or lattice classes the blueprint wants shipped.
+Unlike builder’s six-organism commitment, the coalition blueprint stays open beyond the five basic services.
+The roadmap names three plausible first commissioned composite organisms; the catalogue grows as cross- member problems force new ones.

 - Operator-onboarding contractual detail.
 Coalition operators run different organisations under different legal regimes; the book does not try to standardise that.